 Majorca is one of Spain’s Balearic Islands, surrounded by the warm Mediterranean Sea and enjoying balmy temperatures all year round.
 It’s most famous for clubbing, but there’s so much more to see here, from family-friendly resorts to amazing mountains.

 Sports lovers often flock to Majorca, thanks to its great reputation for tennis players and cyclists.
-Visit the town of Manacor, home to tennis pro Rafael Nadal, which is inland on the east coast.
-You might just catch a glimpse of him dining at his favourite restaurant in neighbouring Son Servera!
+Visit the town of Manacor, home to tennis pro-Rafael Nadal, which is inland on the east coast.
+You might just catch a glimpse of him dining at his favorite restaurant in neighboring Son Servera!
 Thanks to the great weather here, it’s easy to find a court and follow in Nadal’s footsteps.
 Meanwhile cyclists can regularly be found training in the Tramuntana Mountains, along with rock climbers and hikers.
 The mountain range is a UNESCO World Heritage Site.

 When you’re visiting Majorca, make a beeline for the markets and restaurants offering authentic Majorcan food.
-Light bites include olives, almonds and gorgeous pastries such as Ensaimadas, the distinctive curled dough snacks filled with fruit jams.
-Hot favourites such as Tumbet (a sort of ratatouille suitable for vegetarians), fish soup or Sobrasada sausage mean that you’ll never go hungry.
+Light bites include olives, almonds, and gorgeous pastries such as Ensaimadas, the distinctive curled dough snacks filled with fruit jams.
+Hot favorites such as Tumbet (a sort of ratatouille suitable for vegetarians), fish soup, or Sobrasada sausage mean that you’ll never go hungry.

 So, what are you waiting for?
 Majorca is a diverse and exciting place for a holiday, whether you want to relax and soak up the culture or you’d rather be up all night.